FranklinDM/TGS/README.md

-All-in-One Sidebar (AiOS) - a sidebar extension for Mozilla Firefox
+The Good 'ol Sidebar (TGS) - a sidebar extension for Pale Moon
 ===================================================================

-This is the repository of the sidebar extension called All-in-One Sidebar which is hosted at [addons.mozilla.org/firefox/addon/all-in-one-sidebar/](https://addons.mozilla.org/firefox/addon/all-in-one-sidebar/)
+This is the repository of the sidebar extension called The Good 'ol Sidebar, a fork of [All-in-One Sidebar](http://firefox.exxile.net/aios/index.php), an extension originally made for Mozilla Firefox, which is now discontinued.

-More information available on the [project homepage](http://firefox.exxile.net/aios/index.php).
-There is also a [forum for comments, bug reports and more](http://firefox.exxile.net/forum/).

 You are cordially invited to contribute to the project. :-)

 Build the extension
 -------------------

-To build an installable `.xpi` extension for Firefox:
+To build an installable `.xpi` extension for Pale Moon:

 ### All operation systems

 1. clone this repository
 2. zip the contents of the repository (excluding `.git`, `build.sh` and `README.md`) and rename the `.zip` extension to `.xpi`
-3. open/install the resulting `.xpi` file with Firefox
+3. open/install the resulting `.xpi` file with Pale Moon

 ### Mac OS X

 1. clone this repository
 2. execute `./build.sh` at the repository root
-3. open/install the resulting `all_in_one_sidebar-dev-build-fx.xpi` file with Firefox
+3. open/install the resulting `all_in_one_sidebar-dev-build-fx.xpi` file with Pale Moon

 ### Ubuntu Linux